LatticeQCD/AnalysisToolbox/docs_src/contributions/testing.md

 # Writing Tests

 With each new module you write, please add a test.
-All the tests for the LatticeToolbox can be found in the `testing` folder.
+All the tests for the AnalysisToolbox can be found in the `testing` folder.
 Once you have written your test, add a line for it to `testing/runTests.bash`.
 If you make any changes to the code, call
 ```shell